vazco/uniforms/README.md

 import {BaseForm} from 'uniforms';

 // In uniforms, every form is just an injectable set of functionalities.
 This
-// way allows us to live without many higher order components in favor of
+// way allows us to live without many higher order components in favour of
 // composed one.
 If you want to get a deeper dive into it, read source of
 // AutoForm or QuickForm in the core package. const Modifier = parent => class extends parent {